GreenInfo-Network/Leaflet-Control-BasemapBar/README.md

 # Leaflet-Control-BasemapBar

 A Leaflet control for adding an attractive basemap bar.
 Supports Bing, Google, and of course TileLayer.

-# Requirements
+# Requirements for Bing and Google

 The Bing and Google support was written for two specific Leaflet plugins, so if you want to use them with this BasemapBar control you should use those same ones.